Music of Qatar: Folk instruments

+Notably, hand-clapping (taṣfīq) is an essential musical instrument in Gulf musical traditions, accompanying vocal songs.
+In the Persian Gulf region, rhythmic clapping is performed by groups of men seated in rectangular formations around musicians, with participants ranging from 10 to 40.
+Clapping sessions typically begin with one to three individuals, gradually incorporating others with rhythmic variations and culminating in uniform clapping.
+While minor infractions may be acknowledged with a simple glance, repeated mistakes may result in exclusion from the session.
+Various clapping styles exist, including "grand clapping", "bizani", "al-khabab", and synchronized finger and tongue movements, each adhering to its own set of rules and conventions.

+Preservation of folk music

+The first time an exhaustive study of Qatari folk music took place was in 1975, when the Department of Publishing and Publications at the Ministry of Information published a book of popular songs in Qatar, releasing it in four parts.
+Sheikh Hamad bin Suhaim Al Thani, who was minister of the Ministry of Information and Culture, commissioned Muhammad Talib Al-Duwayk to publish a new book on Qatar's music, resulting in the publishing of Al-ughniya al-sha biyya f Qatar (in English: The Folk Song in Qatar) in 1990.
+Released in two volumes, the book explores every aspect of Qatar's folk music and culture.

+The Arab Gulf States Folklore Centre was founded in Doha, Qatar, in 1981 with the objective of preserving the region's culture and history, including folk music.

+Music organizations

 Music institutions

 In August 1980, the Ministry of Information established a subsidiary organization to serve as a music academy, referring to it as "the Institute".
-An academy building was provided to the institute by the government and it began classes on 1 October 1980 with an initial capacity for 20 aspiring musicians.
+An academy building was provided to the institute by the government, and it began classes on 1 October 1980 with an initial capacity for 20 aspiring musicians.

+In 2007, the Ministry of Culture inaugurated the Center of Music Affairs.
+It aims to disseminate musical knowledge, cultivate a new generation of musicians, and support initiatives that uphold and preserve the tradition of Qatari music.
+The center hosts an annual event known as "The Night of the Qatari Song", dedicated to celebrating the distinct qualities of Qatari music.
+It also serves as a venue for various musical and spoken word performances.

 Qatar Foundation was responsible for commissioning the Qatar Music Academy in Katara Cultural Village in January 2011.
 Although the academy's primary focal point is providing musical education for children and teenagers from 5 to 18 years old, it also provides education for individuals not falling within that age bracket through its 'music for all' program.

 Qatar Philharmonic Orchestra

 The Qatar Philharmonic Orchestra was formed in 2007 at the behest of Qatar Foundation with an initial budget of $14 million.

 Recording companies

-The first Qatari record label was established in January, 2015 by Dana Al Fardan as DNA Records.
+The first Qatari record label was established in January 2015 by Dana Al Fardan as DNA Records.